Student Grievances and Appeals | KCTCS

 3.3 Appeals of Behavioral/Non-Academic Offenses (Standards 2-4)

-Students who have been found to have violated the Code may submit a written appeal to the College President/designee requesting a hearing before the CAB.
+Students who have been found to have violated the Code may submit a written appeal to the Chief Student Affairs Officer/designee requesting a hearing before the CAB.
 The appeal may ask for reconsideration of being found to have committed the violation(s), the severity of the sanction(s), or both.

 3.4 College Appeals Board Procedures

-1. Upon receipt of a CAB appeal, the College President/designee shall forward the appeal to the CAB Chair.
+1. Upon receipt of an appeal, the Chief Academic Officer/designee for academic violations or the Chief Student Affairs Officer/designee shall forward the appeal to the CAB Chair.
 Within ten (10) business days, the Chair will convene the CAB to make the following determinations based on the written appeal document(s):

 1. Whether or not any conflicts of interest arise with the regular members of the CAB.
 If conflicts are found, the respective alternates will be used instead.

 2. Whether or not the reason for the appeal is within the CAB’s authority to hear.
+The CAB cannot hear Satisfactory Academic Progress (SAP) or Title IX appeals.
 The Code and this procedure describe the issues that may be heard by the CAB.

-3. If the CAB finds it does not have authority to hear the appeal, the Chair will send written notice of the decision to the student and the College President/designee within four (4) business days.
+3. If the CAB finds it does not have authority to hear the appeal, the Chair will send written notice of the decision to the student and the Chief Academic Officer/designee or Chief Student Affairs Officer/designee within four (4) business days of convening.
 This decision is final and not appealable.

 3.5 Appeal of Suspension or Expulsion to the KCTCS Board of Regents